DanTheServerMan/ansible/linux/roles/system-mount-nfs/README.md

 Example Playbook
 ----------------

-Here is an example playbook, using the role, with variables in place:
+Here is an example playbook, using the role, with the assumption the variables are provided in some way (ex. group_vars):
 ```
 - name: Configure NFS client mounts
   hosts: nfs-clients
   become: true
-  vars_files:
-    - vars/nfs-vars.yml
   roles:
   - system-mount-nfs
 ```